Rosemary A. Dobbins: Social justice involvement

 As the daughter of a U.S. Commissioner, Dobbins witnessed first hand the impacts of both poverty and alcoholism.

 As she grew older, she actively fought to right whatever wrongs she encountered.
 In high school she earned the nickname "Rocky" because she chose to wear her brother's warm flannel shirts and pants to school in winter in an era when girls were only allowed to wear dresses.
 She was threatened by her Principal with suspension if she did not go home and change, but she stood up for her rights and health.
 In the end she prevailed, and girls at Hornell High were allowed to dress warmly thereafter.

 Later she found herself living in Northern Alabama at the height of the Civil Rights Movement.
 Rosemary Dobbins and her husband saw firsthand the injustice of the society in which they lived.
 As government employees they were not allowed to openly express their views, but both found ways to make known their support of Dr. Martin Luther King Jr. and of the movement he led.
 Rosemary and Edward had each grown up with families who actively pursued social justice.
 Dr. Dobbins' father, Ed Dobbins Sr., had fought against segregation in San Marcos, Texas decades before Brown vs the Board of Education finally forced the issue.

-Both Rosemary Dobbins and her husband were also involved in the early disability rights movement, and shared a commitment to inclusion.
-In the early 1960's, long before the ADA, in his role as Director of his division at Redstone Arsenal Dr. Dobbins hired an armless secretary because she had the skills necessary to the do the job and was the best candidate.
-At the time, it was considered a revolutionary act.

 Later years and death

 Apart from a few years when she moved with her husband to Texas to care for his aging parents, Dobbins spent her later life on Monte Sano Mountain in Huntsville, Alabama, a city she had come to love very deeply.
 Her work increasingly highlighted social issues or the wonder of nature.
 In the last few years her weakness from polio finally took its toll, compounded by other health conditions including a stroke; her hands began to tremble.
-Knowing she could not continue to produce work at the same high standard, in the late 90's she gave up artwork altogether.
+Knowing she could not continue to produce work at the same high standard, in the late 1990s she gave up artwork altogether.
 She shifted her creative energy instead to music and mastered the clavichord.